Rubén González (luger): Writing and public speaking

-His bestselling books have been translated to over 10 languages and sold over 300,000 copies around the world.
+His bestselling books have been translated to over 10 languages and sold over 300,000 copies.

 González has been a professional motivational keynote speaker since 2002.
 Gonzalez has spoken for over 100 of the Fortune 500 companies about developing mental toughness, attitude, and the principles that lead to success in business and in life.

-Because of his copier-sales background, he's a sales speaker at many corporate sales kickoffs.

-Ruben's TED Talk, "The Power of Following the Leader" has over a million views.
+In 2021, Ruben gave a TED Talk titled "The Power of Following the Leader".

 Media

 González is a frequent media guest on success principles, peak performance, leadership, change, sales and mental toughness.
-He's appeared on ABC, CBS, NBC, FOX, CNN and more.
+He's appeared on ABC, CBS, NBC, Fox News, CNN and more.
 His articles have been published around the world.

 Personal life

 He now resides in where he continues his work as a professional keynote speaker.